Feargh/where-what/README.md

 with useEffect() took some work and research to learn how to do correctly.
 I also used bootstrap components on the frontend and I found this very user friendly and useful too.

+## Future potential

+If I was to work on this project further I would upgrade the design to look more sleak.
+I would like to work on the suggest a city form and link this to the backend rather than just console logging it as it currently does.
+I would like to work on the routing and ensure this is consistent.
+I would like to add user log in functionality.
+I would like to deploy the app so it could be accessed and used from the web by users.
+I would like to convert the frontend to typescript to practice converting a project to typescript and to increase my proficiency with typescript.

+---

 ## Technologies used: